MayaUWI/Maya.UWI.github.io/README.md

 * Same issue occurred in UserControllerTest.java (My task).
 * Circle CI reported a Null Pointer Exception.
 The problem was the variable assigned in the is equal function in Course.java. __edit: No that was not the problem__
-* I... made an error changing the a variable for no reason since I did not trace through properly: no_good: The only classes with problems are the Test ones.
+* I... made an error changing the a variable for no reason since I did not trace through properly :no_good: The only classes with problems are the Test ones.
 ~~~
 @Override
     public boolean equals(Object obj) {